Former Georgia quarterback Carson Beck says he has committed to Miami for 2025 season

 Before saying anything publicly, Beck signed a grant-in-aid agreement with the Hurricanes, said a person familiar with the situation who spoke to The Associated Press on condition of anonymity because neither side revealed that detail.

-The move means Beck — who is recovering from elbow surgery — is presumably taking over as Cam Ward’s replacement as Miami’s starter for the 2025 season.
+The move means Beck — who is recovering from elbow surgery performed in December to repair his right ulnar collateral ligament — is presumably taking over as Cam Ward’s replacement as Miami’s starter for the 2025 season.
 Beck originally declared for the NFL draft, then entered the transfer portal earlier this week and now will wind up at Miami.

+Beck is dating Miami women’s basketball guard Hanna Cavinder.
+Shortly after Beck’s announcement, she posted “It’s a great day to be a miami hurricane” — and the school’s women’s basketball account on X made a cryptic reference to the football news with a post showing what it described as Hanna Cavinder’s top assists this season.

+“Welcome to the good life,” Haley Cavinder, Hanna’s twin and Miami women’s teammate, posted on Beck’s Instagram.

 Beck spent five seasons at Georgia, the last two as the Bulldogs’ primary starter.